Verrazzano-Narrows Bridge: Deck

 At the time of opening, the Verrazzano-Narrows Bridge was the longest suspension bridge in the world; its 4,260-foot center span, between the two suspension towers, was 60 ft longer than the Golden Gate Bridge's center span.
 Despite being only slightly longer than the Golden Gate Bridge, the Verrazzano-Narrows Bridge could carry a 75% greater load than the former could.
 In 1981, the Verrazzano Bridge was surpassed by the Humber Bridge in England, which has a center span of 4626 ft, as the world's longest suspension bridge.

 The upper and lower levels are supported by trusses underneath each roadway, which stiffen the bridge against vertical, torsional, and lateral pressure.
+There are also lateral trusses on either side of the lower level.
 The anchorage on the Staten Island side contains a facility for heating cinders that are used to de-ice the bridge deck during winter.

 Because of thermal expansion of the steel cables, the height of the upper roadway is 12 ft lower in summer than in winter.
 The Narrows is the only entry point for large cruise ships and container ships that dock in New York City.
 As a result, they must be built to accommodate the clearance under the bridge.
 At mean high water, that clearance is 228 ft.
 The RMS Queen Mary 2, one such vessel built to Verrazzano-Narrows Bridge specifications, was designed with a flatter funnel to pass under the bridge, and has 13 ft of clearance under the bridge during high tide.